altipeak/safewalk-java-sdk/README.md

 * host : The server host.
 * port : The server port.
 * username : An LDAP or internal user with no licenses asigned and password authentication allowed.
-* mobileUsername : The user registered in safewalk with a Fast:Auth:Sign license.
+* mobileUsername : An LDAP or internal user registered with a Fast:Auth:Sign license.

 ### Authentication API Access Token